nograx/zendure-cloud-disconnector/README.md

 If you want to support my work, feel free to donate via the folowwing Paypal ME link.
 THANK YOU!<br />

 [![Donate](https://img.shields.io/badge/PayPal-00457C?style=for-the-badge&logo=paypal&logoColor=white)](https://www.paypal.com/paypalme/PeterFrommert)

+## Download

+You can download a compiled Version under "Releases" on the right side.
+You have to install a runtime version of dotnet core 3.1 in order to run the program.

 ## Features